privacy-scaling-explorations/maci/core/README.md

 tests, and implement functionality.
 It also allows us to implement the smart contracts in discrete components which are easy to test.

-To this end, we this submodule exposes a `MaciState` class and a `Poll` class.
+To this end, this submodule exposes a `MaciState` class and a `Poll` class.
 Developers should instantiate objects from these classes to test MACI.
 For instance, [`MACI.test.ts`](`../contracts/ts/__tests__/MACI.test.ts`) creates a `MaciState` object and every time it interacts with the MACI smart contract, it